Gerd Hay-Edie: Marriage and Asia

 She married Englishman Archie Hay-Edie (1904–1994) on 22 October 1938 at St John's, Windermere, Cumbria.
 She admits marrying Hay-Edie “on the rebound from Reich, someone completely different: a safe English gentleman – only to learn there is no such thing as a safe partner.”
 They spent WWII in Shanghai, Hong Kong and Calcutta, for Archie's work in the shipping industry.
 They had four children; she gave birth to her first daughter in Shanghai and first son in Calcutta.

 In China she learned to use local looms and in India she learnt to make hand-woven rugs.
 In Calcutta, the Palace of the Maharajah of Gwalior commissioned 22 hand-woven rugs from her.
 While in India, she met someone from County Down, Ireland.
 His description of the County Down countryside motivated her to move there with her children in 1947.
 Archie came a few years later, his work in the shipping industry keeping him in Asia.

 Ireland

 Between Asia and Ireland, she lived in England.
 In 1947 Hay-Edie and her children moved to Kilkeel, County Down.

 She initially installed a loom in her house, founding Mourne Industries, her intention being to establish a design studio.
-However she couldn't find sufficiently skilled craftworkers to make her creations so she moved into larger premises at Killowen, Rostrevor and began to train local women to work the looms, using Irish yarns from Donegal.
+However she could not find sufficiently skilled craftworkers to make her creations so she moved into larger premises at Killowen, Rostrevor and began to train local women to work the looms, using Irish yarns from Donegal.
 In 1948 Jacqueline Weaver, her friend from Dartington, travelled to Ireland to help look after Hay-Edie's children, allowing Hay-Edie to devote more time to getting her business up and running.
 In 1949 she established the company Mourne Textiles.
 One of her products was an unusually woven “shaggy dog” cloth”.